Ankushk-01/Java-course/README.md

 # Type Permossion

 When we do some computation and the data type excedded then the java automatically permote the type to upper data type like from `byte` to `int` for example see this file [Casting.java](Casting.java).

+## Terniory Operator

+It is used to ruplicate the simple condition within one line but it is not the alternative of if else we can use it when the computation is small on condition